myst-templates/templates/README.md

 ## Contributing a Docx Template

-Docx templating currently requires a dynamic rendering function using [docx](https://docx.js.org/#/) passed directly to `mystjs`.
+Docx templating currently requires a dynamic rendering function using [docx](https://docx.js.org/#/) passed directly to `mystmd`.
 However, data-driven options specified by a `template.yml` are still passed to this renderer.
 These may be added at [docx.yml](./data/docx.yml), similar to LaTeX template.

 [Fork this repo](https://github.com/myst-templates/templates/fork), make your change and open a PR.